Constructor-io/constructorio-catalog-ingestor/README.md

 - `apiToken` - Your Constructor.io API token.
 - `apiKey` - Your Constructor.io API key.
-- `connectionId` (optional) - Usually provided by the partner connector.
-Identifies the partner connection to report events to.

 If you need a more general solution, check out our [Node.js client](https://github.com/Constructor-io/constructorio-node).